 Residents, public agencies and other interested parties will also have access to records relating to the City’s Consolidated Plan, proposed activities and the use of funding over the previous five years.
 Records are available at the Housing and Community Development office, Room 312 City Hall, 389 Congress Street.

 Translation and interpretation services for non-English speaking persons will be made available for materials or meetings upon request.
+In addition, all reports and meeting notices will include a statement and contact information in appropriate languages indicating that document translation and interpretation is available.
 It is the City’s policy to provide any and all reasonable accommodations for its disabled or non-English speaking citizens to access any materials, presentations, or locations relative to City programs, including providing oral, Braille, electronic, or large print copies of materials for the visually impaired; and delivering copies of materials to the homebound.
 Such requests can be made by contacting the Housing and Community Development division at City Hall, Room 312, 389 Congress Street, or by calling (207) 874-8731, TTY: (207) 874-8936.

 Comments and Complaints